How Bankruptcies Work in Canada – A Step-by-Step Guide

 What Happens to Your Debts and Assets When You Go Bankrupt?

-Each province has certain assets that you can keep when you go bankrupt, but if you have more assets, they will need to be sold or cashed in to pay towards your debts.
-Furthermore, not all unsecured debts can be included in a bankruptcy – student loans that are less than seven years old, family support payments and arrears, and other court fines are notable exceptions.
+Each province allows you to keep a certain amount of assets when you go bankrupt, but anything beyond that will need to be sold or cashed in to pay toward your debts.
+Your trustee, as an officer of the court, sells your assets for you.
+Not all unsecured debts are wiped out through bankruptcy either.
+Typically, student loans that are less than seven years old, family support payments and arrears, and certain court fines are notable exceptions.

 Can I Keep My Car If I File for Bankruptcy?